 1. How To Fix TV Screen Static

-- To decrease static buildup, first, clean the screen using a fabric softener.
-To decrease static, wipe the screen with a clean towel soaked in liquid fabric softener.
+- First, clean the screen using a fabric softener to decrease Static buildup.
+Wipe the screen with a clean towel soaked in liquid fabric softener to decrease static.

-- Install an air humidifier in the room to reduce static in the air, which can interfere with your television.
+- Install an air humidifier in the room to reduce Static in the air, which can interfere with your TV.

-- Static can also be removed by rubbing a magnet over the television.
+- You can also remove Static by rubbing a magnet over the TV.